-Hanna’s on-campus Archbishop Hanna High School staffed by specially trained teachers and staff.
-Founded in 1949, the school is fully accredited through the Western Association of Schools and Colleges (WASC).
+Hanna’s camps for troubled teens Archbishop High School staffed by specially trained teachers and staff.
+Founded in 1949, in 1949, the school is fully accredited through the Western Association of Schools and Colleges (WASC).
 Class sizes are small, ranging from 8 to 10 students, so boys receive individualized help on a much more personal level than most boarding schools for troubled youth.

 In their studies and daily lives, boys learn practical skills, as well as respect for their community and faith traditions of our program.